Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/02/automatically-remove-unused-using-directives-on-save-in-visual-studio.md

 The options for PowerCommands are available through the normal Tools > Options menu.

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/using_directives_2.png" alt="Automatically Remove Unused Using Directives" loading="lazy"}
 :::

-Note – if you think PowerTools is removing using directives that it ought not to, make sure your code compiles.
-If it doesn't compile, it may accidentally remove a using directive that is actually in use – I've seen this behaviour mostly with System.Linq.
-Also, bear in mind that the feature is actually built-in to Visual Studio – PowerTools is just triggering the feature on save, which is really handy.
+Note: if you think PowerTools is removing using directives that it ought not to, make sure your code compiles.
+If it doesn't compile, it may accidentally remove a using directive that is actually in use, I've seen this behaviour mostly with System.Linq.
+Also, bear in mind that the feature is actually built-in to Visual Studio, PowerTools is just triggering the feature on save, which is really handy.